rumer94/tailwindcss-playground/README.md

 ## Building for production

 This project includes an example of setting up both [Purgecss](https://www.purgecss.com/) and [cssnano](https://cssnano.co/) to optimize your CSS for production.
-It no longer includes [Concurrently](https://github.com/kimmobrunfeldt/concurrently) and [live-server](http://tapiov.net/live-server) because I use vscode [live server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+It no longer includes [Concurrently](https://github.com/kimmobrunfeldt/concurrently) and [live-server](http://tapiov.net/live-server) because it uses vscode [live server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

 To build an optimized version of your CSS, simply run: